-King Tai Wu-- Remarkable Monarch Inspired by Supernatural Power
+King Tai Wu — Remarkable Monarch Inspired by Supernatural Power

 One day, a paper mulberry grew under a big mulberry in Tai Wu’s palace; more surprisingly, those two trees grew very tall within 7 days.

-To suppress those abnormal monsters, Tai Wu started to listen to his intelligent minister and work diligently.
+To suppress those abnormal monsters, Tai Wu started to listen to his brilliant minister and work diligently.

 Delightfully, those two unusual trees withered very soon after he became a good king.

-King Pan Geng -- Monarch of Renascent
+King Pan Geng — Monarch of Renascent

 After Tai Wu’s son, the tenth king of the Shang Dynasty, passed away, the primogeniture inherits system was abolished by some powerful royal members.

 Consequently, the kingdom experienced many chaoses and nearly all the vassal states stopped paying tribute to the royal family.